pnp/blog/content/post/office-add-ins-community-call-may-2021.md

 the Outlook application on mobile devices?
 Ideally for a local developer instance of an add-in server rather than one publicly accessible (since a hurdle is getting the mobile device to communicate successfully with lab instance of add-in server).
-We\'ve encountered issues on Android with certificates running lab instances of add-ins so would like to see a demonstration of recommended approach to testing on mobile devices.**
+We've encountered issues on Android with certificates running lab instances of add-ins so would like to see a demonstration of recommended approach to testing on mobile devices.**

 Thanks for this request!
-We\'re working to schedule this demo this on a future call.
+We're working to schedule this demo this on a future call.
 **When the Outlook REST API is decommissioned in November 2022, what API should add-ins deployed to customer hosted Exchange Servers (2016/2019) use for mobile support?
 Will the Outlook REST API remain active for Exchange Server and just be decommissioned for O365 accounts?**

-We\'re still working through details on this, and we plan to share more guidance in the future.
+We're still working through details on this, and we plan to share more guidance in the future.
 **Is there any movement on supporting reading values, such as AppDomains and custom properties, from the add-in manifest at runtime through